 Careful planning is essential because a small oversight in the way an offshore company is structured could result in it being ruled invalid.

-Australia is one example of local tax laws.
-Under Australian law, profits earned by an offshore Forex trading company in which an Australian resident holds control, ownership, or receives benefit, profits will generally be regarded Australian for tax purposes.
+Under Australian law, for example, profits earned by an offshore Forex trading company in which an Australian resident holds control, ownership, or receives benefit, profits will generally be regarded Australian for tax purposes.